digiltd/oh-rtd-test/Global Cache IR Binding.md

 * instanceName is prefixed by ‘#’, a named instance configured in the openhab.cfg.
 * module is the numeric value which specifies the module number of GC100.
 * connector is the numeric value which specifies the connector number of GC100.
 * code is the Global Cache format IR code which is to be sent over IR devices as a command through GC100.
-For conversion between Global Cache format IR codes or Hex (CCF) codes, You can download [iConvert](http://www.globalcache.com/files/software/iConvert.exe) tool from [Global Cache](www.globalcache.com/downloads/).
-You can also download different IR codes from [http://www.remotecentral.com](http://www.remotecentral.com)
+For conversion between Global Cache format IR codes and Hex (CCF) codes, you can download iConvert tool (For Windows OS only) from [Global Cache](http://www.globalcache.com/downloads/).
+You can also download different Hex (CCF) codes from [http://www.remotecentral.com](http://www.remotecentral.com).

 ### Example
 ```